aparajitamarathe/aparajitamarathe.github.io/_pages/research.md

 ---

 {% include base_path %}
 I bring justice-oriented values to my research, centering equity and inclusion as I investigate accessibility within diverse organizational contexts.
-My projects explore how people, technologies, and organizations interact to shape equitable participation.
+My projects explore how people, technologies, and organizations interact to shape equitable participation of disabled people.
 Using a variety of qualitative and quantitative methods, I aim to uncover challenges, highlight opportunities, and inform more inclusive design of socio-technical systems.

 Ongoing Research
 ======